usaarhat/wwc/resources/completed-notebooks/pywarmup-session2.md

 ----

-Congratulations for completing this warm-up.
+Congratulations !!!
+====

 You have learnt more about built-ins and the various basic container types in python!